Petrol price in India stands still amid global tariff war

 As the trade tariff conflict continues its impacts can be seen in the global growth prospects.
 Besides this, it has also dominated the crude outlook demand in the coming days.

-Amid the trade tariff conflict, the U.S. House of Representatives passing two bills to support the protesters in Hong Kong.
+Amid the trade tariff conflict, the US House of Representatives passing two bills to support the protesters in Hong Kong.
 This has meanwhile agitated the Chinese capital Beijing.

-The U.S. President Donald Trump has decided to increase the tariff rates on Chinese imported products if both the countries do not reach the 'Phase One' trade deal at the earliest.
+The US President Donald Trump has decided to increase the tariff rates on Chinese imported products if both the countries do not reach the 'Phase One' trade deal at the earliest.

-Meanwhile, the rupee value was seen trading at 71.84 per U.S. dollar, down by 3 paise during today's trade session.
+Meanwhile, the rupee value was seen trading at 71.84 per US dollar, down by 3 paise during today's trade session.